 Safeguarding and Child Protection at The Beeches Community Primary School

-Safeguarding at The Beeches Community Primary School is considered everyone's business, both Staff and Governors are committed to ensuring every child, who is a pupil at our school, is safe and protected from harm.
+Safeguarding at The Beeches Community Primary School is considered everyone's responsibility, both Staff and Governors are committed to ensuring every child, who is a pupil at our school, is safe and protected from harm.

 Our Safeguarding policy has been developed to also ensure that there is appropriate provision in place to ensure that our pupils are safe and adopt safe behaviour, and that staff, governors, volunteers, visitors and parents are aware of the expected behaviours and legal responsibilities in relation to the safeguarding and promoting the welfare of all of our pupils.